- 2 Minutes to read

 Your antivirus program or a different VPN application is another thing that can interfere with the VPN connection and typically refuses to let it through.
 Make sure that your antivirus is disabled and any other VPN application that you have installed is removed.

 Since our application modifies your connection settings by a tiny bit, it can be considered a threat to your device by most antivirus software, therefore blocking the attempt to connect to the VPN server.

 As a last resort, we suggest resetting your device's network settings.
-In order to do that on a Linux device, you can follow our separate guide.
+This clears cached routing, cached DNS records, saved WiFi connections and settings made by networking programs like web browsers, email clients, and VPNs.
+In order to do that on a macOS device, you can follow our separate guide.